Graphic Design Jobs: 2024 Guide

 Present content to clients or other stakeholders.

-Web and mobile designers can work for large or small companies, and some work remotely as freelancers.
+Web and mobile designers can work for large or small companies; some work remotely as freelancers.

-As a graphic designer specialising in print, publication, and layout design, you’ll need good typography and photo editing skills and a good grasp of colour theory.
+As a graphic designer specializing in print, publication, and layout design, you’ll need good typography and photo editing skills and an understanding of colour theory.
 You’ll need to know what images work best in print-ready copy.

 Book covers